GPS Visualizer

 Applies to: Google Earth

 NOTE: when you choose "by track" (the default) or "none" for track colorization, your track is drawn in Google Earth as a "polyline": a long string of points defined only by latitude, longitude, and altitude.
 In that case, you can't assign a time to each individual point -- unless you choose to have the track duplicated as waypoints using the "trackpoints as waypoints" option.
+You can also get around this by colorizing by distance, and setting both the minimum and maximum colorization values to your desired track color.

 [top]

-Google Earth waypoint marker style
+Google Earth waypoint icon/symbol

 Applies to: Google Earth